 - Arrange a rack in center of oven; preheat your to 425 degrees.
 Place whole chicken on a cutting board and pat dry with paper towels.* (If you need a more fool proof way to ensure your chicken is done and cooked through, do the following*, see above)

 - Transfer chicken breast side up to a large cast iron skillet.
 Arrange lemons, garlic and shallot cut sides down in the skillet around the chicken.

-- Drizzle the melted butter all over the chicken, and season generously with salt and pepper.
-Make sure you get every surface of chicken with lots of salt and pepper.
+- Drizzle the melted butter all over the chicken (**If you want more flavor, use a full stick of butter), sprinkle the fresh herbs (finely diced parsley, rosemary, oregano) over the chicken and season generously with salt and pepper.
+Make sure you get every surface of chicken with a generous amount of salt and pepper.

 - Let chicken rest in skillet for at least 15 minutes before carving.
 Transfer chicken to a platter.
 Top with pan juices and serve with roasted lemon and garlic.
 Enjoy!